-Johnny Cash – Doin’ My Time
+Johnny Cash – There You Go

 Serving a Sentence of the Soul: Guilt, Confinement, and Truth in “Doin’ My Time” “Doin’ My Time” is one of the most revealing recordings in Johnny Cash’s early career a…